SanzoVP/HoloWatcher/README.md

 ### Go wild
 Subscribe to whoever you want, list will be updated if I remember to.

+If you want you can do windows+r and type `shell:startup` and then add a shortcut to the run.bat to automatically start it up, you do have to type in auto and leave it running in the background

 #### Commands
 - action: `commands`
 - To subscribe: `sub`, `subscribe`